Sacramento Youth Alliance Community Action Team

-The Sacramento Youth Alliance Community Action Team (SYA CAT) is a local chapter of the national Opportunity Youth United (OYU) movement which organizes groups of young leaders through Community Action Teams (CAT) to speak up and take action to end discrimination, poverty and injustice, and to build a society that respects and protects the rights of all young people.
-SYA CAT is founded and led by youth up to age 24, who champion inclusivity, diversity, and sustainable opportunities.
+The Sacramento Youth Alliance Community Action Team (SYA CAT) is a member of the national Opportunity Youth United (OYU) Community Action Team movement.
+SYA team members take action to build a society that respects and protects the rights of all young people.
+SYA CAT is founded and led by youth aged 16-24, who champion inclusivity, diversity, and sustainable opportunities.

 SYA CAT strives to engage, empower, and mobilize youth to enhance quality of life for marginalized communities.
 Through grassroots advocacy, SYA CAT calls for a transparent government that promotes the rights of Sacramento’s youth.

 - Train youth as advocates and social change agents